harshalzalke/harshalzalke.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hello!
-I am a Ph.D. candidate in the [Department of Politics](https://politics.princeton.edu/) at Princeton and a fellow in the program for [Quantitative and Analytical Political Science](https://qaps.princeton.edu/).
+I am a Postdoctoral Scholar in the Department of Political Science at Vanderbilt University.
+I received my Ph.D. from Princeton University in 2026, where I was a fellow in the program for [Quantitative and Analytical Political Science](https://qaps.princeton.edu/).
 My research interests are in Political Economy, Formal Theory, and International Relations, with broader connections to Comparative Politics.
-In particular, I study how political risks, ranging from expropriation to inter-state conflict, affect firms' investment decisions and economic development.
+I study dynamic games of asymmetric information and hidden actions, with applications to foreign-investment screening, economic sanctions, national security and conflict.

 You can find my CV [here](assets/pdf/Harshal_CV.pdf).